digital-asset/docs.daml.com/docs/3.1/docs/canton/usermanual/manage_domain_entities.rst

     .. success:: participant1.domains.connect_local(sequencer1)
     .. success:: participant1.health.ping(participant1)

-Additionally, please note that if more than one sequencer has been initialized, any mediator node and sychronizer manager can choose to connect to just a subset of them.
+Additionally, please note that if more than one sequencer has been initialized, any mediator node and synchronizer manager can choose to connect to just a subset of them.